Baraga Township welding, machining business gets state grant to expand

-The grant was announced Wednesday along with three more in Lower Michigan.
 The four projects combined are expected to generate a total investment of $130.6 million.

 "We are pleased to support the increase in jobs and expansion of manufacturing opportunities in our community," said Baraga Township Supervisor Amy Isaacson.
 "On behalf of the Township of Baraga, I would like to thank the Michigan Strategic Fund and the Michigan Economic Development Corporation for their support in making Selkey Fabricators Diversification Project a reality."